lueschem/edi/README.rst

 License
 +++++++

-edi uses the following licenses:
+edi is licensed under the LGPL license.

-- LGPL for the source files written in Python.
-- MIT license for the yaml files.

 Contributions
 +++++++++++++